ObeliskCode/Eon-AI/scripts/RALG/R-Algebra.md

 = | stands for Reduction.
 | = | stands for Irreducible Reduction

-in a reductive proof anything is 0 at any point but, that just means more pile math to simplify later down the line - Noel

 ## Long Handed Subtraction example (R-Algebra)

 100 - 50 |=| x |=| 0 =| x + 50 =| 100 =| x - 50 =| 50